abuzomol/latex-template-research-diary/README.md

 You can change the author and the institute or add them as argument to the python file.

-You can change the logo picture by adding your own and modifing \logoPNG in research_diary.sty file
+You can change the logo picture by adding your own and modifing \logoPNG in research_diary.sty file.
+You might need to use absolute path with both the logo and the research_diary.sty files

 Finally, you produce the entire year diary in a single pdf file by running the command: